ConnectedLib/connectedlib10/modules/communitymapping/section-3-2.md

    - Home - communities that you are a part of.
    - See the [CCAMP System Handbook](http://www.nurturedevelopment.org/wp-content/uploads/2016/01/Asset-Mapping-CCAMP_System_Handbook.pdf), pp. 182-189, for more details and worksheets.

-- When you’re focusing on individuals as assets, your goal will be to help each individual contribute to the community or the library.
-This is different than if you are talking to individuals to help create a portrait of your community (don’t use the capacity inventory for this).
-You should avoid making individuals feel “used” or “studied.”<sup>[2](#fn2)</sup>
+- When you focusing on individuals as assets, your goal is to help each person make their contribution to the community or the library, without making them feel “used” or “studied.”<sup>[2](#fn2)</sup>
 - **Seniors.** Seniors can be tremendous library assets with their experience and knowledge of cultural and community history.
 Many retirees have skills they are happy to share with teens; others can help connect the library to associations and organizations they are or were involved with.</li>
-- **Marginalized groups.** Don’t write off groups that are traditionally thought of as only having needs, not assets, like people with disabilities or people from a lower SES.
+- **Marginalized groups.** Don’t write off groups that are traditionally thought of as only having needs, not assets, like people with disabilities or people from a lower socio-economic status.
 Everyone is an asset the library could potentially work with.

 <div class="explanatory">